reflectoring/reflectoring.github.io/content/blog/2022/2022-05-03-guide-to-axios.md

   })
 })
 ```
-In this example, in the Express route handler function we are calling the `get()` method on the default instance of `axios` and passing a configuration argument the URL of the REST API endpoint.
+In this example, in the Express route handler function, we are calling the `get()` method on the default instance of `axios` and passing the URL of the REST API endpoint as the sole argument.
+This code looks much more concise than the signature: `axios(config)` used in the example in the previous section.

+The signature: `axios.get()`  is always preferable for calling the REST APIs due to its cleaner syntax.
+However, the signature: `axios(config)` of passing a config object containing the HTTP method, and URL parameters to the `axios` instance can be used in situations where we want to construct the API calls dynamically.

-Similar to our earlier examples, the `get()` method is returning a JavaScript `Promise` object where we are extracting the list of `products` in a `then` block.
+The `get()` method returns a JavaScript `Promise` object similar to our earlier examples, where we extract the list of `products` inside the `then` function.

 Instead of appending the request query parameter in the URL in the previous example, we could have passed the request parameter in a separate method argument: `params` as shown below: